DorothyAnkunda2/test-application/README.md

 # test-application
-A project for testing things
+A project for testing my Machine Learning Project